ogxd/gxhash/README.md

 default-features = false
 ```

-### `hybrid`
+### `hybrid` (experimental)

 The `hybrid` feature flag enables a hybrid implementation of GxHash.
 This is disabled by default.
-When `hybrid` feature is enabled and for CPUs that supports it, GxHash will use wider registers and instructions (`VAES` + `AVX2`), which can lead to a significant performance improvement for large inputs.
+When `hybrid` feature is enabled and for CPUs that supports it, GxHash will use wider registers and instructions (`VAES` + `AVX2`), which can lead to a throughput increase for large inputs.
 This preserves hashes stability, meaning that hashes generated with or without the `hybrid` feature are the same for a given input and seed.

 *Note: Even without this feature enabled GxHash is already the fastest option out there.
-We recommend enabling this feature only when inputs can be larger than a few hundred bytes, see the benchmarks below.*
+We recommend enabling this feature only when inputs can be larger than a few hundred bytes.
+Make sure to run benchmarks in your own context.*

 ## Benchmarks